Measuring the Consolidation of DNS and Web Hosting Providers: Background and Related Work

 Content delivery networks (CDNs) can provide faster delivery of content (e.g., websites) to a global population of users.
 Many companies who operate CDNs also help to enhance security by providing services such as DDoS mitigation.
 Websites and services who do not rely on a CDN are subject to a variety of risks, including performance degradation during traffic surges (``flash crowds''), weak protection against DDoS attacks, higher Internet transit costs, and slower content delivery.
 These providers not only provide sophisticated infrastructure, but also make it easy for users to quickly establish hosting: whereas a decade ago, hosting a website entailed a significant amount of system administration on the part of the publisher, these CDNs also provide web hosting services that now make this process turnkey.

-\paragraph{Web Hosting Consolidation.} The consolidation of CDNs has not been systematically studied, so our work attempts to fill in the gap.
-While we do not explicitly measure CDNs for our dataset of domains, we measure the hosting of page content and index pages.
+\paragraph{Web Hosting Consolidation.} Prior to our work, the consolidation of web hosting and CDNs has not been systematically studied.
+Recent advances in CDN identification techniques now allow us to perform a more extensive study of this question.
+In addition to commercial CDN identification websites, Ager at al. developed Web Content Cartography, which identify and classify CDN infrastructures~\cite{cartography}.
+However, to avoid uncertainties in our measurement, we do not explicitly measure CDNs for our dataset of domains.
+Instead, we measure the hosting of page content and index pages.
 In many cases, especially among the top 10K domains, CDNs are used to host the website.
 Thus, by measuring content hosting, we can capture the consolidation of CDNs in addition to other hosting options.
-In a preliminary, concurrent unpublished technical report, Moura et al.~\cite{hosting} used the resource records in DNS zone files to identify up to 200 million domains and the owners of the autonomous systems that the domains belong to.
+In a preliminary, concurrent unpublished technical report, Moura et al. used the resource records in DNS zone files to identify up to 200 million domains and the owners of the autonomous systems that the domains belong to~\cite{hosting}.
 They found that one-third of the domains they studied were hosted by Google, GoDaddy, Cloudflare, and Amazon.
-Our work complements and extends this study, considering both popular domains, as well as both the DNS infrastructure (i.e., authoritative name servers) and the infrastructure that hosts external resources on websites.
+Our work complements and extends this study, considering both popular domains, as well as both the DNS infrastructure (i.e., authoritative name servers) and the hosting infrastructure that hosts third-party, external resources of these popular websites, such as scripts.